elastic/ecs/README.md

 ## <a name="http"></a> HTTP fields

 Fields related to HTTP activity.
+Use the `url` field set to store the url of the request.

 | Field  | Description  | Level  | Type  | Example  |